-The landlord seeking possession requires the dwelling-house for the purpose of housing a person who will be employed by the landlord, or in the case of joint landlords seeking possession, by at least one of those landlords, in agriculture as a seasonal or permanent employee.
+The landlord seeking possession requires the dwelling-house for the purpose of housing a seasonal or permanent employee, worker or self-employed person who will be working for a minimum of 35 hours per week for a business operated by the landlord, or in the case of joint landlords seeking possession, by at least one of those landlords, in agriculture.

 For the purposes of this ground, "agriculture" has the same meaning as in the Rent (Agriculture) Act 1976 (see section 1 of that Act)."
+5